msacco8/Dotopia/README.md

 python3 client.py <server IP address>
 ```

-Once connected, the client will display instructions for using the messaging system.
+Once connected, the client will prompt the user for a username and then open the game window.

 To run the Client and Server tests enter the following commands in the root directory.